Iam-Javed/ingress-deployments-k8s/README.md

-# Kubernetes Web Application Deployment – README
+# Kubernetes Web Application Deployment with Ingress

 This project contains Kubernetes manifests for deploying a web application using a Deployment and exposing it through a Service and an Ingress.
 The setup is designed to run a frontend web application container and make it accessible externally through an NGINX Ingress Controller.